 A walk around the old town revealed wide avenues lined with palm trees, small plazas with lively cafés and restaurants.

-After a day exploring old Valencia it was time to explore further afield.
+After a day exploring old Valencia, it was time to explore further afield.

-If you like the look of Valencia Spain, take your TEFL course with us in Madrid and then we’ll help you get a job in Valencia.
+If you like the look of Valencia Spain, take your TEFL course with us in Madrid and then we will help you get a job in Valencia.